Smells Like Delish

 Notes

-• Use a good quality bacon.
-The bacon will add flavor and smokiness to the beans.
+• Quality Bacon: Use a good quality bacon.
+It adds essential flavor and smokiness to the beans.

-• Smoke the beans for at least 2 hours.
-This will give the beans the smoky flavor that they are known for.
+• Ample Smoke Time: Smoke the beans for at least 2 hours.
+This duration is crucial for developing that characteristic smoky flavor.

-• You can use a slow cooker on the low setting for 8 hours to make these smoked beans also.
+• Slow Cooker Option: If preferred, you can also make these beans in a slow cooker on the low setting for about 8 hours.

 Nutrition